-- 100% refund of tuition and fees is granted if a scheduled course is cancelled by the College. - Students asked to leave the College or a course(s) for misconduct are NOT eligible to receive a refund of tuition and fees. - Students may request a refund based upon a medical withdrawal by completing a Student Petition Form, located in Student Services.
-More information on the petition process can be found in the online student handbook at www.src.edu/handbook.
+- 100% refund of tuition and fees is granted if a scheduled course is cancelled by the College. - Students asked to leave the College or a course(s) for misconduct are NOT eligible to receive a refund of tuition and fees. - In extenuating circumstances, students may request a refund based upon a medical withdrawal by completing the Student Petition Form, available online.
+More information on the petition process can be found in the online student handbook.